hoho1221/PopMenu/README.md

 ## Installation
 ### Manually
-1. Download and drop /popmenu in your project.
+1. Download and drop the whole folder popmenu/ into your project.
-2. finish!
+2. finish !

 ## Usage